ABOUT INFINITE GLASSWORKS

 Glass is a unique material, bearing the properties of a liquid when it’s hot, and of a solid when it’s cold.
 An incredible and challenging medium, working with 2000ºF molten glass is a fast-paced, fluid process.
 Unable to touch the glass while working with it, the glassblower relies on tools, heat, inflation, motion and gravity to shape the glass, all the while making split second decisions about its aesthetic outcome.
 The combination of intense heat, fluidity and unpredictability of the medium is what makes working with hot glass so enthralling.

 It’s fun to own beautiful things, and there is significant value in owning an object designed and made by an artist.
 The look and the feel of handcrafted objects enhances our interaction with them.
 We design objects that emphasize functionality as well as aesthetics.
 Connecting visually with a handmade object is important, but using it and interacting with it is paramount.
 Handmade pieces have a way of becoming intertwined in our lives; there is something inherently special about owning an original, human-made object.

 ABOUT THE STUDIO

-The Infinite Glassworks studio is housed in a 90 year old barn beside beautiful Eugenia Falls.
-Our dream to own a glassblowing facility on our property became a reality in 2016 when we launched our new studio.
-Much of the design and aesthetics of the space are inspired by recycled and reclaimed material, and we are committed to maintaining a rural atmosphere in the studio.
+The Infinite Glassworks studio is housed in a 90 year old rustic barn beside beautiful Eugenia Falls in Ontario, Canada.
+Our dream to own a glassblowing facility on our rural property became a reality in 2016 when we began to renovate our barn into a studio.
+Much of the design and aesthetics of the space are inspired by recycled and reclaimed material, and it was our priority to maintain the rural atmosphere in the studio.

 The bottom floor of the barn houses the glassblowing studio – a hotshop for blowing glass and a coldshop for grinding, polishing and finishing the glass.
 There is a retail area for visitors to shop for glassware and jewellery.